Installation via Wrangler (CLI)

 Confirm Deployment

-Login to Cloudflare, open the dashboard and select "Workers Routes" from the menu.
-You should be able to see the newly deployed worker, associated with the route from the wrangler.toml file.
+Login to Cloudflare, open the dashboard, select the domain where you want the worker to work on and finally select "Workers Routes" from the menu.
+You should be able to see the newly deployed worker, associated with the route from the wrangler.toml

 For each worker, you can see various metrics, the associated routes and have the option to roll-back to a previous deployment.